 Breakfast at your hotel and then head off to Mount Etna, the largest active volcano in Europe and the highest mountain in Italy.
 Learn about volcanic activity and marvel at the old lava fields and black magma rock that comprises Etna’s landscape.
 If weather permits, you have a chance to climb to the summit (1800 m).
 After, return to Taormina, the beautiful and romantic town located on Mount Tauro.
 Return to Taormina in the afternoon and spend the rest of your day at leisure.
 Dinner and overnight.

 Enjoy one final breakfast before the tour comes to an end and arrivederci!

 2 Day Palermo

-3 Day Palermo > Erice > Saline della Laguna > Agrigento
+3 Day Palermo > Erice > Saline della Laguna > Wine tasting and light lunch in a historic winery in Marsala > Agrigento

 4 Day Agrigento > Piazza Armerina > Ragusa Ibla > Ragusa

 5 Day Ragusa > Noto > Siracusa > Taormina

 6 Day Taormina